Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 **(STAC API)**

-A STAC API is a service interface for search and differs from the other specifications because it is not only a JSON file but more a dynamic system with various parts.
-It has access over a group of STAC objects, which are usually held in a database.
+A STAC API is a service interface for search which differs from the other specifications because it is not only a JSON file but more a dynamic system with various parts.
+It has access to a group of STAC objects, which are usually stored in a database.

 <img width="800" alt="archive_infra" src="https://github.com/user-attachments/assets/8aede27e-2b22-44ca-82f9-fd60fbed61e1">

 ## STAC Extensions
 - To add specific metadata in different use cases or more detail about specific data types
-- Many extensions are hosted in GitHub
+- Many extensions are hosted on GitHub
 - Basic JSON-schema includes properties and definitions for (objects of the) extensions such as types or items

 <details>